 For my mother’s last pregnancy with my youngest sister she was determined to have a different experience.
 She studied, researched, practiced and got my dad on board with a natural childbirth.
 As a ten-year-old I could have cared less about how my new little sister was born, but I’ ll never forget the pride in my Dad’s voice when he told me that my mother had given birth to my new sister without drugs.
 I really had no clue what that meant but I remember him telling me about how he was there with her the whole time, how he used tennis balls to rub and massage her back,and how at the end she asked for an epidural but the doctor told her it was too late.
 I also remember my mother telling me that she’d never felt more powerful or more weak than she did during my sister’s birth and that she thought that was how God intended for women to give birth.
 From these accounts my little ten-year-old brain constructed an image of what it must look like to give birth; from them on out when ever I envisioned myself giving birth it somehow always included someone rubbing me with tennis balls and feeling powerful.

 For the next ten years of my life I never thought about birth again…really I didn’t.
 Then I went to college at BYU and had no idea what I wanted to major in.
-About half way through the school year I did one of my first long fasts, over 24 hours, and asked the Lord if he would help guide me towards the work He wanted me to do.
-I got the strong impression I needed to study nursing.
+About halfway through the school year I did one of my first long fasts, over 24 hours, and asked the Lord if he would help guide me towards the work He wanted me to do.
+I got the strong impression I needed to study for a nursing assistant certification.
 This was not the answer I was looking for.
 I kept telling God that he really had to be mistaken because I was the girl who passed out in the first aid section of her lifeguard training class and who was unable to give blood at the High School blood drive because she passed out when the nurse pricked her finger.
 I told God that he must know of my proclivity for passing out and I didn’t see how there was anyway I could make it through nursing school.
 Yet, the more I prayed the stronger the direction to study nursing came.
 So with a lot of faith I declared myself a “pre-nursing” major and signed up for a full load of anatomy, physiology and chemistry classes.

 I really enjoyed my classes and it was in my Introduction to Nursing course that I learned about nurse midwives and knew that that was the reason the Lord had directed me towards nursing.
 I was suppose to become a midwife.
 I didn’t really know why but I knew that was what the Lord wanted me to do.
 So with that goal in mind I finally applied to BYU’s nursing program but I didn’t get in.
 The nursing program at BYU is really hard to get into and the semester I applied the lowest GPA they accepted was a 3.76.
 I was close to that but not quite close enough.
 I was really confused and lost and couldn’t understand why God would have sent me down this path only to find a dead end.
 For a whole semester I floundered and half heartily re-applied to the nursing program– knowing that I wouldn’t get in.
 In the end I chose to get my degree in Public Health.
 It was the perfect mix of eduction, biology, psychology, sociology, and medicine and I loved it.